biadelmiro/UDACITY_intro_to_javascript_course/README.md

 #### Safari
 For any Mac users, Safari includes Web Inspector, a powerful tool that makes it easy to modify, debug, and optimize a website for peak performance and compatibility on both platforms.
 To learn more, [click here](https://developer.apple.com/safari/tools/).

 To access Safari's Web Development Tools, enable the Develop menu in Safari’s Advanced preferences.
+Once enabled, you can right-click on any page element and select Inspect Element to open Web Development Tools or use the shortcut Command + Option + i.
 ### Console

 ### JavaScript Demo